easolhq/easolhq.github.io/docs/developer_tools/canvas_lint.md

 The `canvas lint` command will run the following validation checks:

 1. RequiredFilesCheck
-    1. Checks that the required files exist and is not empty:
+    1. Checks that the required files exist and are not empty:
         1. templates/product/index
         2. templates/blog_overview/index
         3. templates/blog_post/index